 Even with two and three year olds, it’s best practice for parents to acknowledge their emotions and to acknowledge when they’ve made a mistake.
 That’s how children learn to manage their own emotions and to correct their behavior when they’ve done something wrong as well.

-I found like my kid actually kind of lit up when I was like, okay so here’s what I learned, and here’s the thought process I was going through at the time and why I was mistaken.
+I found my kid actually kind of lit up when I was like, okay so here’s what I learned, and here’s the thought process I was going through at the time and why I was mistaken.

 In the mid 2000s, a researcher named Dr. Caitlin Ryan studied family acceptance and rejection related to sexual orientation, and one of the common themes that came up is that parents are not malicious, even those who kick out their children from their homes.